 When you’re buying a home, one of the things you have to factor into your budget are closing costs.
 Typically, homebuyers spend between 2% and 5% of the purchase price on these expenses.
 If you agree to finance your closing costs, you’ll pay less money up front.
 Before making that move, however, it’s best to weigh the advantages and disadvantages of taking that route.
-If you want additional expert guidance, use SmartAsset’s financial advisor matching tool to pair up with a financial professional who can help you with your real estate needs.
+If you want additional expert guidance, use SmartAsset’s financial advisor matching tool to pair up with a financial professional who can help.

 When It Makes Sense to Finance Closing Costs

 Financing your closing costs doesn’t mean that you avoid paying them entirely.
 It simply means that you don’t have to bring thousands of dollars to the closing table.
 If you’ve already spent a large portion of your savings on your down payment, financing your closing costs over the term of your mortgage might be a good idea.